The drinking age in Turkey: 5 things you need to know

 Wine tours are a great way to take a deep dive into all the unique flavors that Turkey has to offer, and many tourists take advantage of these unique experiences.

-There’s no shortage of places to buy raki in Istanbul or anywhere else throughout Turkey if you’re looking for an authentic experience.
+There’s no shortage of places to buy raki throughout Turkey if you want an authentic experience.

-Raki specifically is typically drunk at a Meyhane (fish restaurant), served with cold water and ice to make the flavor softer and paired with mezes (appetizers).
+Typically, you drink Raki at a Meyhane (fish restaurant), served with cold water and ice to make the flavor softer and paired with mezes (appetizers) and fish.

 Turkey offers both domestic and imported options when it comes to wine and liquor – so drinks from all over the world can be found in stores across the country, though obviously, the imported ones will be more expensive than domestic ones.